Trauma Therapy in Charlotte, NC

 - A fear of rejection or abandonment that leads to you pushing partners away (or clinging too tightly)

-Interested in learning more about trauma and why it’s so important to work with a therapist who understands how to guide you through it safely?
-Check out this video on stress, trauma and the body:
+Interested in learning more about trauma and why it’s so important to work with a therapist with specialized training?
+Check out this helpful video on stress, trauma and the body:

 At Modern Era, our therapists have completed extensive post-graduate training in trauma therapy and integrate a range of trauma-informed, science-based treatment approaches to get your body’s natural stress response back on track.